solo-io/gloo/docs/content/installation/preparation.md

 ### Kubernetes Deployments

 Not sure how you will deploy Gloo?
 This [section]({{% versioned_link_path fromRoot="/installation/platform_configuration/cluster_setup/" %}}) is for you.
 Gloo Gateway deploys as a set of containers, and is usually deployed on a Kubernetes cluster.
 In order to install Gloo Gateway, you will need access to a Kubernetes deployment.
 That could be a local cluster using *minikube* or *minishift*.
-It could be a hosted cluster on one of the public clouds such as *Google Kubernetes Engine*, *Elastic Kubernetes Service*, or *Azure Kuberentes Service*.
+It could be a hosted cluster on one of the public clouds such as *Google Kubernetes Engine*, *Elastic Kubernetes Service*, or *Azure Kubernetes Service*.
 You could even host your own Kubernetes cluster in your datacenter!

 As long as you can run *kubectl* and have cluster-admin permissions, you're all set.